-As we tend to work at the “Blue Sky” end of the market we use a pallette of unusual materials, each suited to the specific requirements and Ethos of the individual brands, alongside a number of standard materials to ensure the products we develop have the require USP.
+As we tend to work at the “Blue Sky” end of the market we use a palette of unusual materials, each suited to the specific requirements and Ethos of the individual brands, alongside a number of standard materials to ensure the products we develop have the required USP.

 Previously many suppliers would support us and split full drums, obviously with a price implication for doing so but ensuring no excessive stock holding for the factories of materials that may never be used again.